Surprise entries create chaos in race to succeed Philippines' Duterte | Politics

 Surprise entries create chaos in race to succeed Philippines' Duterte

 But with the deadline to switch candidates for the May 2022 polls two days away, political analysts suspect there could be more surprises and even changes in alliances in what is becoming an unpredictable election.
-Local media quoted Duterte's communication secretary as saying the 76-year old leader, who last month promised to retire https://www.reuters.com/world/asia-pacific/philippine-president-duterte-says-he-is-retiring-politics-2021-10-02 from politics, would officially throw his hat in the vice presidential ring on Monday and run against his daughter.
+Duterte's communication secretary, Martin Andanar confirmed media reports that the 76-year old leader, who last month promised to retire https://www.reuters.com/world/asia-pacific/philippine-president-duterte-says-he-is-retiring-politics-2021-10-02 from politics, would officially throw his hat in the vice presidential ring on Monday and run against his daughter.

 The Philippines' presidential race got more crowded with the last-minute entry of Rodrigo Duterte's long-time aide, in another twist to an election likely to be dominated by powerful family dynasties rather than reforms.
 Duterte loyalist, Senator Christopher "Bong" Go, registered to run for president after withdrawing his application to run for the No. 2 post, pitting himself against several rivals, including the son of late Philippine strongman Ferdinand Marcos.